A downloadable tool

 (*) new options

-Returns a value that indicates where the cursor is within the current text screen window.
+Returns a value that indicates where the cursor is within the current text screen window (40 or 80 column).

 n =